Quick Answer, Quick Answer, Revenge Trading

 Physical signs you're about to revenge trade:

-• Heat in your chest or face.
-The cortisol/adrenaline response causes blood vessel dilation.
+- Heat in your chest or face.
+The cortisol and adrenaline response causes blood vessel dilation.
 You might feel warm or flushed even if the room temperature hasn't changed.

 Behavioral signs:

 I keep a laminated card next to my monitor that says: "Jaw.
 Heart.
 Speed.
 If any of these are elevated, close the platform."
 It sounds corny.
-It has saved me thousands of dollars.
+It has saved me a lot of accounts.

 7 Strategies to Stop Revenge Trading